-The Fountain Court was laid out to house a new Architect designed greenhouse strong enough to sustain the violent winds that descend on the site during the autumn and winter.The water fountain Quadrille was acquired from the renown sculptor William Pye
+The Fountain Court was laid out to house a new greenhouse, also designed by Michael Crowley, strong enough to sustain the violent winds that descend on the site during the autumn and winter.The water fountain Quadrille was acquired from the renown sculptor William Pye

 The Parterre Garden was reworked during 2017 by the creation of a Rill with fountains and a fountain head.
 New gravel was laid, the beds were raised and companion planting introduced into the existing beds.

 Following building work to connect the farmhouse via a modern bridge to the studio building, the farm courtyard was levelled and gravelled to create a dry garden.
 This has greatly improved the views from the house and banished the cars to the car park !